gnperdue/ClojureBraveTrue/braveTrueCha04/clojure_brave_true_cha04.markdown

 In our example, `reduce` treats the argument like a sequence of vectors, e.g., `'([:max 30] [:min 10])`.
 Then it starts with an empty map and builds it up using an anonymous function.

-Here, the magic of `reduce` is it lets us treat the map like a sequence of two- element vectors, so getting the key and value is as simple as just destructuring the vector.

 We can also filter...